alan-turing-institute/data-training-for-bioscience/2021-08-16-project-details.md

     - [Software Sustainability Institute](https://www.software.ac.uk/) training lead
     - Training members from [EMBL Bio-IT](https://bio-it.embl.de/) and [EMBL-EBI](https://competency.ebi.ac.uk/)
     - Other projects with a vested interest
-- Graphic designer and illustrator: A scribe will be hired to help prepare training material in an attractive, professional and engaging format.
+- Graphic designer and illustrator: Scriberia artist/scribe will be hired to help prepare training material in an attractive, professional and engaging format.

 ## Milestones, Events and Stakeholder Engagement